JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 # Vision of the project:

 New E-Global Government on the entire Planet Earth.

-BITCOIN ECONOMY - New Social Contract
+BITCOIN GOVERNMENT - BITCOIN ECONOMY - NEW SOCIAL CONTRACT

 # The world is changing in every sense: